colinksmith/insta-gamers/README.md

 # My Awesome Project
 A social media platform where users can share pictures and posts of their favorite videogame tips, tricks, accomplishments, memes and more.
+Full stack built by me, with CRUD and REST api features on the backend.

 **Link to project:** https://insta-gamer.cyclic.app/